akonoupakis/mongodb-proxy/README.md

 ## overview

-A Proxy and Api pair, for mongo databases.<br />
-A Store is created for a collection, used to handle crud operations filtered through custom events giving the ability to intercept, alter or halt the process.<br />
+A Store for each collection, used to handle crud operations filtered through custom events giving the ability to intercept, alter or halt the process.<br />
-A Api with a slightly different syntax calling internally to stores, is also available, very suitable to be exposed to REST services for client use.
+An Api with a slightly different syntax calling internally to stores, is also available, very suitable to be exposed to REST services for client use.

 Check the following tutorials to get started: